jpdas18/Applied-Machine-Learning/Project_1.md

 ![plot](project1_fig3.png)

 #### I used the model to make predictions for each house price in the dataset.
 I added a column for predictions to the dataframe, as well as a column for the difference between predicted price and actual price.
 Below is a plot of the actual prices versus the predicted precies.
-It seems that the model was not very accurate at predicting, especially for more expensive homes.
+It seems that the model was not very accurate at predicting, especially for the more expensive homes and the least expensive.
 The model seemed best able to predict homes that lay in the range of the mean and median (around 350-500k).
+Nearly all of the predicted house prices fall within the range of 250k and 500k, which is a much narrower range than the range of actual house prices (37k - 13 million).
+Clearly, the model is inaccurate for predicting homes that cost less than 250k and more than 500k because there are few if any predictions under or above despite being houses that cost less than 250k and more than 500k.; these numbers correspond, respectively, to about the 1st and 3rd quartiles of the house prices.

 ![plot](project1_fig7.png)

 #### Below is a plot of the absolute value of the difference between predicted and actual house price and actual house price.
-The points appear similar to an upward facing parabola; points in the middle are closest to an absolute difference of zero, indicating that the model best predicted the cost of homes in the middle of the price range.
+The points appear similar to an upward facing parabola; points in the middle are closest to an absolute difference of zero, corroborating the hypothesis that the model best predicted the cost of homes in the middle of the price range.
 It looks like the model was poorest at predicting of the cost of more expensive homes; as house price increases, the difference between actual and predicted price increases as well.
 The model did not accurately predict the cost of the least expensive homes as well as it predicted homes in the middle of the price range.

 ![plot](project1_fig6.png)

-#### An analysis of your model output
-#### An analysis of the output that assesses and ranks all homes from best to worst deal
+#### **Task 4: Rank all homes from best to worst deal**
-#### Include at least three plots that support your project report